Yelena Safonova: Career

 Safonova's first major film role was as Solomiya Krushelnytska in the biographical picture The Return of Butterfly (1983).
 Safonova became a household name in Russia with the role of the 30-year-old divorcee Olga in the romantic comedy Winter Cherry (1985) by Igor Maslennikov.
 She acted in another picture by the same director, The Twentieth Century Approaches, which was Maslennikov's last Sherlock Holmes adaptation.

 Since 1986, the actress has worked with the Russian film studio Mosfilm.
 In 1987 Yelena starred opposite Marcello Mastroianni in the romantic drama Dark Eyes by director Nikita Mikhalkov.
 The film tells the story of a 19th-century married Italian who falls in love with a married Russian woman.
 For her performance she received the David di Donatello Prize in 1988.

 In the 1990 drama Taxi Blues by Pavel Lungin Safonova played Nina, wife of a saxophone player.
 The film was about the connection between an alcoholic saxophonist and a hard-man taxi driver.

 In 1999 Safonova portrayed a teacher who falls in love with a young acting student in Dmitry Meskhiyev's romantic drama Women's Property.
 Her screen partner was budding actor Konstantin Khabensky.
 In the same year she played in the thriller film The Admirer by Nikolay Lebedev.

 Between 1992 and 1997 she worked in both France and Russia.
 Since 1997 she has resided in Moscow.

 Personal life

 Yelena Safonova married for the first time at the age of twenty, to actor Vitaly Yushkov, whom she had met on the set of The Family of the Zatsepins (1977).
 Six years later the couple divorced.

 In the late 1980s, Yelena was romantically involved with Vache Martirosyan, a businessman from the United States, who was married at that time.
 In 1991 Yelena gave birth to her son Ivan to whom she gave her own surname.
 Currently, Ivan works for Mosfilm.

 She was married to fellow actor Samuel Labarthe between 1992 and 1997.
-Yelena had a second son, Aleksandr, from that marriage.
+Yelena had a second son, Aleksandr, from the marriage.